brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 During a penetration test, the expert used pivoting from a compromised web server to access a database server on the internal network, gaining access to sensitive data.

+### Public IoC Repositories
+**Definition:**
+Public IoC Repositories are open-source data platforms that provide Indicators of Compromise (IoCs) such as IP addresses, file hashes, and domain names for threat intelligence purposes.

+**Example Usage:**
+The security researcher began the investigation using threat data from Public IoC Repositories.

 ---